 Here’s how both my facial hair and skin looked once I fully completed using the MicroTouch Solo:

 As far as texture, there is a little bit of grit or stubble to the skin.
-The length is comparable to about 1 day worth of growth.
-This is particularly good should you be susceptible to razor bumps as the hair likely won’t become ingrown.
+The length is comparable to about one day’s worth of growth.
+This is particularly beneficial should you be susceptible to razor bumps as the hair likely won’t become ingrown.

 - LED Light: The LED light was useless.
 Simply standing in a well-lit bathroom and close to the mirror, the light didn’t enhance the experience or make the shave any better.